 Sometimes a keyword search returns no results, even though the keyword used exists in messages.
-To understand why this happens, it's helpful to understand how Sumo Logic indexes the contents of uploaded log messages.
+To understand why this may happen, it's helpful to understand how Sumo Logic indexes the contents of uploaded log messages.

 When a log message is received by Sumo Logic, the service indexes the metadata information delivered with the messages, such as Collector, Source, sourceHost, _sourceCategory, and so on.
 Then Sumo Logic uses an algorithm to parse the raw messages to break that content into individual keyword terms, or groups of characters, which are also added to the index.
 These individual terms are defined by detecting boundaries around the characters found within the message, including white space, dashes, commas, question marks, exclamation points, brackets, and more.